alanng10/class-lang/Docue/Article/Word/a.md

 Word "more" has meaning that is reverse less.

+Word "body" has meaning that is after head.

 Word "pass" has meaning that is result valid.

 Word "fail" has meaning that is result not valid.